Cals cabinet

 The cabinet served in the middle of the tumultuous 1960s.
 Domestically it had to deal with the counterculture and implemented several major social reforms to social security, as well as closing the mines in Limburg and stimulating urban development in the Randstad.
 Internationally, the protests against the Vietnam War were a major point of attention.
 The cabinet suffered several major internal and external conflicts, including multiple cabinet resignations.
-The cabinet fell just 18 months into its term on 14 October 1966, following a major political crisis after Catholic Leader Norbert Schmelzer proposed a counter-motion that called for stronger austerity measures to reduce the deficit than those the cabinet had itself proposed.
+The cabinet fell just 18 months into its term on 14 October 1966, following the Night of Schmelzer when Catholic Leader Norbert Schmelzer proposed a counter-motion that called for stronger austerity measures to reduce the deficit than those the cabinet had itself proposed.
 Prime Minister Cals saw this as an indirect motion of no confidence from his own party, and announced his resignation; the cabinet continued in a demissionary capacity until it was replaced by the caretaker Cabinet Zijlstra.

 Formation

 After the fall of the Marijnen cabinet, the confessional parties did not want snap elections because those could centre on the introduction of commercial television, the issue that led to the fall of the former cabinet.
 So a new cabinet was formed on the basis of the existing situation.
 A continuation of the Marijnen cabinet was considered to have too narrow a basis, so PvdA was asked to join in.
 As a result, CHU stepped out.
 But previous frictions between PvdA and KVP were overcome because there was a desire to form a cabinet fast, which was indeed done, in just over a month.